Skip to main content

 AspectKPVRetatrutide

 AdministrationCan be taken orally, sublingually, or as suppositories/enemas for gut inflammation.
 Topical use for skin conditions.
-Stable orally unlike most peptides.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Stable orally unlike most peptides.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For